- Optimizely Web Experimentation

 How statistical significance and confidence intervals are connected

-Optimizely shows you the statistical likelihood that the improvement is due to changes you made on the page, not chance.
-Until Stats Engine has enough data to declare statistical significance, the Results page will state that more visitors are needed and show you an estimated wait time based on the current conversion rate.
+Optimizely Experimentation shows you the statistical likelihood that the improvement is due to changes you made on the page, not chance.
+Until Stats Engine has enough data to declare statistical significance, the Optimizely Experiment Results page will state that more visitors are needed and show you an estimated wait time based on the current conversion rate.

 Lower significance levels may increase the likelihood of error but can also help you test more hypotheses and iterate faster.
-Higher significance levels decrease the error probability, but require a larger sample.
+Higher significance levels decrease the error probability but require a larger sample.

-Choosing the right significance level should balance the types of tests you are running, the confidence you want to have in the tests, and the amount of traffic you actually receive.
+Choosing the right significance level should balance the types of tests you are running, the confidence you want to have in the tests, and the amount of traffic you receive.

 Estimated wait time and <1% significance

-This estimate is calculated based on the current, observed baseline and variation conversion rates.
+As your experiment or campaign runs, Optimizely Experimentation estimates how long it will take for a test to reach conclusiveness.
+This estimate is based on the current observed baseline and variation conversion rates.
 If those rates change, the estimate will adjust automatically.